 Direction

 From Bahnhofplatz, turn left into Bahnhofstraße and then right into Münchner Straße.
-From there, cycle left in front of the Apostelkirche into Krumpperstraße in the direction of the cemetery, where the chapel of St. Salvator and St. Sebastian is located.
+From here, cycle left before the Apostelkirche church into Krumpperstraße in the direction of the cemetery, where you will find the chapel of St Salvator and St Sebastian.

-With the cemetery chapel of St. Salvator and St. Sebastian, built in the 15th century and extended a century later, Weilheim possesses a unique testimony to medieval architecture.
-The Betberg, located north-east of Weilheim's old town, served as a cemetery for the plague victims during the great plague epidemic of 1349.
+With the cemetery chapel of St Salvator and St Sebastian, built in the 15th century and extended a century later, Weilheim has a unique testimony to medieval architecture.
+Betberg, located north-east of Weilheim's old town centre, served as a cemetery for the plague victims during the great plague epidemic of 1349.
 In 1449, a pious widow named Seitz had a chapel built there, which was extended by a choir in 1481.
-In 1521, the cemetery, which was then located in the city centre, was moved outside the city gates to the site of the former plague cemetery, and the chapel became the cemetery church.
-The ceiling paintings created by Elias Greither the Elder between 1591 and 1615 depict scenes of the Passion of Christ, which today, after their uncovering, are only incomplete.
+In 1521, the cemetery, then located in the town centre, was moved outside the town gates to the site of the former plague cemetery and the chapel became the cemetery church.
+The ceiling paintings created by Elias Greither the Elder between 1591 and 1615 depict scenes of the Passion of Christ, which today, after being uncovered, are only incomplete.

 Admiral-Hipper-Str.
 13